By Chef Gerard Viverito

 Distract yourself when cravings hit.
 There’s a lot of mental stuff going on in the beginning.
 I missed my treats and food rewards.
 A lot of success with any change in your eating patterns is getting out of your mental routine.
 It gets easier over time.

 I’ve never had as much energy as I’ve had since starting the keto diet.
 This is achievable.
-I’m a parent, teacher and businessman.
+I’m a parent, teacher, and businessman.
 I’m training for triathlons.
 I’m losing weight.
 And I’m gaining muscle at age 48, an age when people typically lose muscle mass.
 There’s a lot to be said for all of this.
+If after trying this diet and you feel defeated there are other options for weight loss that don’t involve dieting and exercise.
+You might ask yourself, “how much does weight loss surgery cost,” it is more affordable than you might think.
+Don’t give up hope, you have options for your weight loss journey and you are not alone in it!

 About the author: